sagar-shah/Artificial-Intelligence-Projects/Spam Classification/README.txt

 DISCLAIMER:
-1) Skeleton code was provided by the professor.
-2) Core logic implementation includes contributions from me and my teammates(Group size of 3).
+1) Implementation includes contributions from me and my teammates(Group size of 3).

 Goal: